LiamK/HearPlanet-PythonAPI/README.md

     pip install HearPlanetAPI

+First you need to obtain API access credentials from HearPlanet.

-Create a configuration file containing your credentials.
-This can be
+Create a configuration file containing your credentials, by copying and customizing hearplanet.cfg.example to one, or both, of the following:

-1. /etc/hearplanet.cfg	### Site wide
+1. /etc/hearplanet.cfg	### Site-wide
 2. ~/.hearplanet.cfg	### Individual

-See the package version of hearplanet.cfg for example.

 To use the driver in a Python program, just ...

     from hearplanet import HearPlanet
-    api = HearPlanet(APP_CREDENTIALS)
+    api = HearPlanet()

 example.py is provided with the driver as a reference.